 Pupil numbers hover around 80 which means that all the children are well known and receive very personal tuition; something that has been recognised in our Ofsted report of January 2016 when the school was rated as “good with outstanding features.”
 We also received a “good” rating when the diocesan inspectors came to call in October 2015.
 For a good understanding of the many strengths of St. Margaret’s read the full copies of the reports that are available on their website.

-Our comprehensive web site covers all aspects of life at the school including current events and activities – please take a look.
-If you need further information or wish to arrange a visit please contact Mrs Kim Hall, the head teacher on 01787 237354.
+The comprehensive web site covers all aspects of life at the school including current events and activities – please take a look.